openvinotoolkit/model_server/docs/mediapipe.md

 Graphs can be queried for their state using the calls [GetModelStatus](model_server_grpc_api_kfs.md) and [REST Model Status](model_server_rest_api_kfs.md)

+The difference in using the mediapipes and individual models is in version management.
+In all calls to the mediapipes, the version parameter is ignored.
+Mediapipes are not versioned.
+Though, they can reference a particular version of the models in the graph.

 ## MediaPipe Graphs Examples <a name="graphs-examples"></a>